Computations in equivariant Gromov-Witten theory of GKM spaces: Introduction

 The contents of the paper are organized as follows.
 In Section~\ref{sec:GKM} we review the necessary basic notions of GKM theory and describe the relations between curve classes corresponding to edges of the GKM graph (Proposition~\ref{prop:curve_classes}).
 In Section~\ref{sec:GW_and_QH} we recall the definitions of equivariant Gromov--Witten invariants and quantum cohomology, together with the localization formula of \cite{LS17} and \cite{Hirschi_2023}.
 We then prove in Theorem~\ref{thm:con_indep} that this formula is independent of the choice of a compatible connection on the GKM graph, and provide an equivalent formulation without reference to such a choice.
 Section~\ref{sec:tool} introduces the package {\pkg} and explains its main functionalities.
-In Section~\ref{sec:applications_and_examples} we present a series of applications, ranging from concrete calculations to structural results: \begin{itemize} \item In Section~\ref{sec:CY_local_models} we compute equivariant Gromov--Witten invariants (with connected domain curves) of Calabi--Yau rank two vector bundles on $\mathbb{P}^1$, identify the cases where these invariants are rational (Lemma~\ref{lem:polynomiality_condition}), and establish explicit formulas (Theorem~\ref{thm:gw_equivariant_CY}).
+In Section~\ref{sec:applications_and_examples} we present a series of applications, ranging from concrete calculations to structural results: \begin{itemize} \item In Section~\ref{sec:CY_local_models} we compute equivariant Gromov--Witten invariants (with connected domain curves) of Calabi--Yau rank two vector bundles on $\mathbb{P}^1$, classify the cases where these invariants are rational (Lemma~\ref{lem:polynomiality_condition}), and establish explicit formulas (Theorem~\ref{thm:gw_equivariant_CY}).
 In the equivariantly Calabi--Yau case we recover in a new way a recent relation with diagonal Donaldson--Thomas invariants of the Kronecker quiver (Section~\ref{sec:BPS}). \item In Section~\ref{sec:twisted_flag} we give explicit examples of equivariant quantum products for twisted flag manifolds (Theorems~\ref{thm:twisted_Qprod} and~\ref{thm:twisted_numbers}).
-These are Hamiltonian GKM spaces that do not admit compatible Kähler structures and hence fall strictly within the symplectic, non-algebraic category. \item In Section~\ref{sec:realizability} we show how equivariant Gromov--Witten invariants can be used to prove non-realizability results for certain GKM graphs, ruling out their occurrence as Hamiltonian or algebraic GKM spaces. \item In Section~\ref{sec:enumerating_curves} we illustrate how the GKM approach extends to classical enumerative questions, such as the enumeration of curves contained in hyperplanes. \end{itemize}
+These are Hamiltonian GKM spaces that do not admit compatible Kähler structures and hence fall strictly within the symplectic, non-algebraic category. \item In Section~\ref{sec:realizability} we show how equivariant Gromov--Witten invariants can be used to prove non-realizability results for certain GKM graphs, ruling out their occurrence as Hamiltonian or algebraic GKM spaces. \item In Section~\ref{sec:enumerating_curves} we illustrate how the GKM approach extends to classical enumerative questions, such as the enumeration of curves contained in hyperplanes.
+In particular, we give a complete list of all rational cubics in $\mathbb{P}^4$ contained in a plane and meeting an appropriate number of linear subspaces. \item In Section~\ref{sec:Schubert} we apply the previous results to show that there are smooth Schubert varieties on which some (equivariant and non-equivariant) quantum product has infinitely many $q$-terms (Theorem~\ref{thm:Schubert}).
+We also include an interesting example in type $G_2$ where a certain \emph{equivariant} quantum product has infinitely many terms (Proposition~\ref{prop:Schubert:G2_GB}), but we do not know if there is a non-equivariant quantum product with infinitely many terms for this example. \end{itemize}